-- Movement-el - Vivere - Cherry pop This toolbox is an online platform focused on IMPACT/ sustainability with the latest knowledge, products, tools, and links to relevant places.
-MOVEMENT-EL Thomas Lau Jensen is studying Energy and Installation at KEA and has established his own company within this field named Movement-EL.
+- Movement-el - Vivere - Cherry pop HeleneNiclasenJeune,SeniorLecturer,NordicEntrepreneurshipHubs2.0 Anne Marie Mathiasen, Project Manager, KEA Research & Innovation Kristian Søndergaard Colvay, Senior Lecturer at KEA Tech MOVEMENT-EL Thomas Lau Jensen is studying Energy and Installation at KEA and has established his own company within this field named Movement-EL.
 Movement-EL works with the UN Sustainable Development Goals as its cornerstone (specifically goal 4, 7, 8, 13, 14 and 15).
-This is done via the technology used and its collaboration with Valified - www.valified.com and Lekon - lekon.dk which is responsible for ISO Certification e.g. ISO 14001.
-Thomas has also decided that all work cars will be electric driven (ë-Jumpy Van), and the company aims to use electric cargo bikes in larger cities in future.
+This is done via the technology used and its collaboration with Valified - www.valified.com and Lekon - lekon.dk who are responsible for ISO Certification e.g. ISO 14001.
+Thomas has also decided that all work cars will be electric driven (ë-Jumpy Van), and the company aims to use electric cargo bikes in larger cities in the future.
 Movement-El will document all its efforts with green solutions in a concrete climate account.
 Thomas further explains that it is not only sustainability from an environmental perspective that he wishes to promote: "Movement-El will also ensure a healthy work environment and include aspects around sustainability from a social perspective and ensure the well-being of employees as well as profit sharing among employees."
 Thomas has spent his time in KEA Start-up Hub (the Ignite programme) as an intern in his own company, and his specific focus has been how to integrate all efforts within sustainability in his entire business model.
 Thomas Lau Jensen, student at KEA Energy and Installation